New Year's Eve muted by omicron; many hoping for better 2022 | Entertainment

 Good riddance to 2021.
 Let 2022 bring fresh hope.

-That was a common sentiment Friday as people around the world got ready to welcome in the new year.
+That was a common sentiment as people around the world began welcoming in the new year.

-In many places, plans for New Year's Eve celebrations were muted or cancelled for the second straight year due to a surge of coronavirus infections, this time driven by the highly contagious omicron variant.
+In many places, New Year's Eve celebrations were muted or cancelled for the second straight year due to a surge of coronavirus infections, this time driven by the highly contagious omicron variant.

+Even before omicron hit, many people were happy to say goodbye to a second grinding year of the pandemic.

+But so far, at least, the omicron surge hasn't resulted in the same levels of hospitalizations and deaths as previous outbreaks — especially among vaccinated people — offering a glimmer of hope for 2022.

 Across Japan, many people planned to take new year trips to spend time with their families.
 On New Year's Eve, people thronged temples and shrines, most of them wearing masks.